TPasini/Synthetics/README.md

 ## How to install

 The code currently works through a singularity file which contains all the required packages.
-Only yt and LoSiTo needs to be installed separately, as it is not included in the container.
+Only yt and LoSiTo (https://github.com/darafferty/losito) needs to be installed separately, as they are not included in the container.

 ## How to use